Coderdojo-Schoeneweide/website-hugo/content/en/blog/2023-02-15-die-erfahrungen-aus-einem-semester-beim-coderdojo-schöneweide.md

 ---
-title: Die Erfahrungen aus einem Semester beim CoderDojo Schöneweide
+title: Experiences from a semester at CoderDojo Schöneweide
 date: 2023-02-15T15:56:34.756Z
 categories:
   - Bericht